jimweller/kata-claimcheck/README.md

 - Payloads are sensitive data (PII/HIPAA)
 - Identity provider is already implemented by the app team
-- Requestor does not get a response
 - Processing payloads can take several minutes

 ## Requirements

 - Encryption in flight and at rest because data is sensitive (PII/HIPAA)
 - Payloads are of arbitrary size
+- Requestor does not require a response
+- Solution is reusable and will have mutliple instances deployed in both SDLC and by different teams

 ## Assumptions

-- The excercise does not require me to include an application.
-The module is tested with terratest.
+- _The excercise does not require me to include an application.
+The module is tested with terratest._
 - The app team handles separating the metadata from the payload
-- The module should include the KMS key for encryption
+- The module should include the KMS key for encryption, not have it be external to the module
-- Multiple SDLC environments will be handled outside of the module (terragrunt, spacelift, etc.)
+- SDLC environments will be handled outside of the module (terragrunt, spacelift, etc.)
 - Terraform state management is handled outside the module by the app team, by terragrunt or by a runner
 - OpenTofu is the preferred IaC tool
 - Dead letter queue should be included by default